Boy Blue (Fables): Legacy

 Some of Blue's friends wonder whether he will return from the dead, as some Fables do.
 Pinocchio and Flycatcher conclude that, since Blue is only known to the mundanes in one nursery rhyme, it is unlikely that he will be able to come back soon or even at all.
 Nevertheless, Rose Red resolves to become a better person, someone worthy of Blue, by the time he returns, though this could be because she's too shattered by his rejection.
-As of issue 98, she has finally recovered from her sickbed with this dedication in mind and reunited the Fable community, in turmoil due to conflicts involving Geppetto's rights as a citizen of Fabletown.

-After Blue's death, the non-human Farm Fables, particularly Stinky the Badger, elevate Blue to quasi-religious status, wearing blue scarves as signs of their devotion.
+After Blue's death, the non-human Farm Fables, particularly Stinky the Badger, elevate Blue to religious status, wearing blue scarves as signs of their devotion.
 Stinky preaches with great conviction that Blue will one day return to usher in an age of great peace and equality.
 When Jack Horner returns to the farm during "The Great Fables Crossover," Stinky and some others mistake him for the returning Blue in disguise.
 Jack is quick to take advantage of the situation.

 Clara notes with unease that Stinky's eyes, formerly brown, have turned blue.
 Despite this, Boy Blue has yet to come back and, although Mr. Dark was defeated, it wasn't by Blue.
 Stinky still believes that Boy Blue came back for the battle and that he and other followers missed it.

-In All in a Single Night, Rose Red visits a land of lost souls.
+In "All in a Single Night," Rose Red visits a land of lost souls.
 A shadowy, semitransparent figure strongly resembling Boy Blue gets her to promise him a kiss, but when she learns he is noncorporeal, he tells her that her promise means she must also restore him to life.
 Whether or not this shade is Boy Blue is unclear, and Rose did not seem to recognize him.

 Ultimate fate

 Boy Blue meets Bigby Wolf shortly after the latter enters the afterlife and advises him of his options.
 He tells Bigby that he, Blue, is leaving to be reincarnated in a different universe so that he can have a chance at a quiet life with no heroics and that he might try his hand at falling in love.
 He requests that, if Bigby should manage to come back to life, he ask Brock and the others at the farm to stop worshiping him.
-The second-to-last compilation, Fables: Happily Ever After, shows Blue at an open mic night in another world, where he performs songs about his old friends.

 Blue briefly returns as a soldier in Rose Red's vast army when she raises vast cosmic powers against Snow in an attempt to gain yet more power from her.
 Rose, seeking advice from what she believes is a common sword bearer, realizes she is on a foolish quest after listening to a short tale from Blue.
 Inspired by this, Rose brings a successful truce.

+The second-to-last compilation, "Fables: Happily Ever After," shows Blue at an open mic night in another world, where he performs songs about his old friends.